TaraRoopram/KR2_BN/README.md

 ```

 ### Output
-After running any of the command outlined above, the runtime for each iteration and its corresponding
+After running any of the command outlined above, the runtime for each iteration of the experiment is printed.
+These are
-statistics are printed.
-These are computed sequentially for each algorithm
+computed sequentially for each algorithm involved in the experiment.
-involved in the experiment.
-As an example, the format of the output is as follows:
+As an example, the format of the output is as follows, which are shortened
+for the sake of this example:
 ```
 Running the min-degree ordering heuristic on a BN of size 7...
 Run 1 => 0.05739s